AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 In this initial stage it can be hard to keep the motivation to grind through it or even get started, particularly for side projects.

-I have a side project like this that's been on the back burner for a while.
+I have a side project like this that's been on my TODO list for a while.
 I wanted to build a
 [C# source generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/)
 that would generate deserialization code for the [Sep CSV parser library](https://github.com/nietras/Sep/).